Afshin-A/Obsidian/CS/System Design/Software Testing Principles and Strategies.md

 A **test scenario** is like a high level category that describes what main functionality of the system needs to be tested in generic terms.
 An example would be logging into the system.
 We can break down testing scenarios into low-leveled, managable **testing cases** that are more specific and detailed.
 Examples include, "test for user entering valid username and password", "test for user entering invalid username and password", "test for user leaving the fields empty", and so on.
 A test scenario categorizes multiple test cases.
 All this information is stored in a **test case specification chart**.
-In addition to the test scenario and test case columns, we could have pre-conditions for the system before we begin performing a test case, the data used for the test, the expected results from the test, the actual results from the test, the steps taken to conduct the test (so that the tests are reproducable), wether the test has passed or failed.
+In addition to the test scenario and test case columns, we could have pre-conditions for the system before we begin performing a test case, the data used for the test, the expected results from the test, the actual results from the test, the steps taken to conduct the test (so that the tests are reproducable), whether the test has passed or failed.
 ![[Pasted image 20221116001339.png]]

 Traceability: It is good practice to label our test cases as a way of connecting them to a specific functional requirement and to a business requirement, so that in case there are changes to the requirements, we can we can track down and add to/change the test cases.